Hastings church to get new hall as part of more than $500,000 Govt spend on Samoan churches

-The Hastings Samoan Parish of the Methodist Church of New Zealand has gratefully accepted $124,000 of Government funding towards a new community hall.
+The Hastings Samoan Parish of the Methodist Church of New Zealand has been allocated $124,000 of Government funding towards a new community hall.

-Their church on the corner of Hastings and Heretaunga Streets is one of 27 Pasifika churches around the country to have been granted money for renovations and improvements out of the Provincial Growth Fund as part of Government's Covid response and recovery plan.
+Their church, on the corner of Hastings and Heretaunga Sts, is one of 27 Pasifika churches around the country to have been granted money for renovations and improvements out of the Provincial Growth Fund as part of Government's Covid response and recovery plan.

 Parish district superintendent Reverend Iakopo Fa'afuata said most of the money will go towards replacing their "very run-down" hall.